 The fact is there are people on Antarctica — pretty much entirely researchers — and they have to be speaking something.
 We looked at the great white expanse to see what languages are used to facilitate communication amongst its inhabitants.

-A Brief History Of Humans On Antarctica
+A Brief History Of Antarctica

 The idea that there was a landmass at the bottom of the planet has been around for hundreds of years, but the first confirmed sighting of Antarctica was on January 27, 1820.
 The sighting occurred on an expedition led by Russians, though they did not actually set foot on the landmass.
 The first landing in Antarctica happened the following year by the American sealer John Davis, though his claim is not entirely verified.
 It wasn’t until 1895 that there was a fully confirmed landing, when Norwegian-Swedish whalers set foot on the continent.